Ketei/TagIt/README.md

 Rename `tagit.linux.x86_64` to `tagit.x86_64` and run it.

+Lastly create an empty text file WITHOUT the extension.
+And write the version of the files you've downloaded and save it.
+Now you can launch the tagger through the executable.
+> If you downloaded 3.0.0 then write on the file `3.0.0` and nothing else.

 > [!CAUTION]
 > Not using the intended names could render the software unusable.

+## Main differences with v2
+This version of TagIt:
+- Uses an actual database, instead of a bunch of loose files.
+Making loading times a LOT shorter.
+- Has an updater that can update your application to the latest version
+- Has a simpler user interface.
+- Allows you to include images with your tagging projects.
+- Allows for more customization
+- You can create as many alt lists for a project as you need.
+- You can finally add your own formatting through the application.
+- And a few more...